Read Elizabeth Anscombe with voice, context, and method in the same frame.

 Prompt 2: Identify Elizabeth Anscombe's major concepts, methods, or questions.

-The central claim is this: Elizabeth Anscombe's method matters.
+In plain terms: Elizabeth Anscombe's method matters.

-The added historical insight is that Elizabeth Anscombe is best read as a method of pressure, not only as a set of theses.
+Elizabeth Anscombe is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 One honest test after reading is whether the reader can use Intention to sort a live borderline case or answer a serious objection about Elizabeth Anscombe.
 A good map should show which distinctions carry the argument and which ones merely name nearby territory.
 That keeps the page tied to what survives when a thinker is treated as a living method of inquiry instead of a summary label rather than leaving it as a detached summary.